 This has never been a problem for me, because it is very clear that any progress I make in managing my emotions and outbursts very directly benefits others, in particularly my family.
 They benefit.
-So my motivation has been to clean up my act so that others don't have to suffer from my lack of control, etc.
+So my motivation has been to clean up my act so that others don't have to suffer my lack of control, etc.

-And Buddhists are also very direct about the need to always dedicate the merit of our practice.
+And Buddhists are also very direct about always dedicating the merit of our practice.
 You can do this at the end of the day or with each reaction.
 Probably end of the day is what most will do.
 And it is very simple.